ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

    - deriving and default clauses
    - record-like occurrences in terms and types (declarations, patterns, constructions)
    - multi-name signatures (including nested in records)
-   - fixity and fundeps declaration
+   - fixity, guards and fundeps declaration

    ::